stanley-gu/standardsCh/chapter.md

 entities using a component based approach where relationships between components are represented by connections.
-In many ways CellML represents a literal translation of the mathematical equations, except that the relationship between dependent and independent species is implied rather then explicit.
+In many ways CellML represents a literal translation of the mathematical equations, except that the relationship between dependent and independent species is implied rather than explicit.
 The literal translation of the mathematics however goes much further, in fact the representation that CellML uses is very reminiscent of the way an engineer might wire up an analog computer to solve the equations (though without specifying the integrators).
-As a result CellML is very general and in principal could probably represent any system that has a mathematical description (and not just the kind indicated by equation (@eqSystem)).
+As a result CellML is very general and in principle could probably represent any system that has a mathematical description (and not just the kind indicated by equation (@eqSystem)).
 CellML is also very precise in that every item in a model is defined explicitly.
 However, the generality and explicit